oracle/graalpython/docs/user/README.md

 ### Using `pyenv` (GraalPy Community only)
 #### Linux and macOS

-The other way to install GraalPy Community Edition on Linux and macOS platforms is to use [pyenv](https://github.com/pyenv/pyenv/), the Python version manager.
+The other way to install GraalPy Community on Linux and macOS platforms is to use [pyenv](https://github.com/pyenv/pyenv/), the Python version manager.
 For example, to install version 23.1.0, run the following command:

 ```bash